solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 > type of events that can be logged, consult [the
 > documentation.][audit log feature is disabled]

-Besides being sent to Azure Monitor, MySQL audit logs can be sent to Azure Storage accounts and Azure Event Hubs for integration with other systems.

 Reference [Configure and access audit logs for Azure Database for MySQL in the Azure Portal] for more information.

 ## Azure Service Health

-[Azure Service Health][43] notifies administrators about Azure service incidents and planned maintenance so actions can be taken to mitigate downtime.
+[Azure Service Health][29] notifies administrators about Azure service incidents and planned maintenance so actions can be taken to mitigate downtime.
 Configure customizable cloud alerts and use personalized dashboards to analyze health issues, monitor the impact to cloud